Swarnima-3/fifo/README.md

 empty = (wr_ptr == rd_ptr) — all bits equal thus both pointers at the same location.
 full = (addresses equal) && (wrap bits differ) — writer lapped reader once.

+### Read style — registered output
+The sync FIFO uses a registered read: dout is updated inside the clocked block, so read data appears one clock AFTER rd_en is asserted (1-cycle latency).
+This is the standard FPGA default — it maps cleanly to Block RAM (whose output is registered) and breaks the combinational path for easier timing closure.
+The trade-off is one cycle of read latency.

 ### Verification (testbench + waveform)
 <img width="1570" height="807" alt="image" src="https://github.com/user-attachments/assets/2f50bde8-e28c-418d-a7aa-ec3688eb9c8e" />